zzzev/playersize/README.md

 [Higher quality version here](https://gfycat.com/massiveglaringannelid)

 Please do not abuse the scraping scripts.
 The scraped data is all included in this repository, so there's no need to.

+Note: The visualization required a bit of hackiness to get it to render exactly the way I wanted in the animation, so this is not necessarily an ideal example of clean ggplot/gganimate usage.